 - Human Resources Management focuses on the management of employee relations by an organization.
 Topics include hiring and developing a productive work force in the context of the legal and competitive environment.

 - Marketing Communications is a course focused on advertising, sales promotions, public relations, and personal selling.
 Also addressed are emerging communication media, legal regulations and ethical considerations in mass media advertising, media planning, and promotional budgets.

-- Sports Marketing This course addresses the essentials of effective sports marketing.
+- Sports Marketing addresses the essentials to understand and promote products, events, and teams in a sport-centered market.
 Topics include research, segmentation, product development, pricing, licensing, and communication channels such as advertising, sales promotion, and publicity.